xicato/xig-documentation/api_doc.md

   ```
     curl http://<gateway>:8000/device/getsensorresponse/Unsecured/111
   ```
-  gets the wired light setup for Unsecured device 111.
+  gets the response configuration for Unsecured device 111.
 * **Notes:**

   Current as of 2018-9-20.